CVasquezroque/LSP-Peru-Diccionary/_build/html/_sources/docs/ConnectingPoints.md

 The ConnectingPoints stage will process the datasets and keypoints estimators to produce the HDF5 files, which will contain the pose estimation data, video names, and corresponding labels or glosses.

-For more details about the implementation of this step, please refer to the [Connecting Points](https://github.com/JoeNatan30/ConnectingPoints) repository.
+For more details about the implementation of this step, please refer to the <a href="https://github.com/JoeNatan30/ConnectingPoints" target="_blank">`Connecting Points`</a> repository.

 <!-- En esta etapa se hará uso de modelos de estimación de pose, y el tratamiento de esta data extraida a partir de los vídeos preparados y organizados luego de la etapa de anotación y preprocesamiento.